kitnil/awesome/README.md

 ## Shell

+- [ani-cli](https://github.com/pystardust/ani-cli) - A cli tool to browse and play anime
 - [styli.sh](https://github.com/thevinter/styli.sh) - A CLI tool for easy wallpaper management and image fetching
 - [hestiacp](https://github.com/hestiacp/hestiacp) - Hestia Control Panel | A lightweight and powerful control panel for the modern web.
 - [Garud](https://github.com/R0X4R/Garud) - An automation tool that scans sub-domains, sub-domain takeover, then filters out XSS, SSTI, SSRF, and more injection point parameters and scans for some low hanging vulnerabilities automatically.